-Your insulate crawl space† Why should you do that?
-You do this especially in older houses where about 10 to 15% of the heat will soon be lost through the floor.
-Of course you don't want this and that is why the importance of good insulation is therefore extra great.
-Reason enough to go deeper into this to give you insight into that insulating the floor and retaining crawl space is also recommended for you.
+Why would you crawl space must isolate?
+In older houses, about 10 to 15% of the heat is quickly lost through the floor.
+Of course you don't want this and that is why the importance of good insulation is extra great.
+Reason enough to go into this in more detail to give you insight into the insulation of the floor and that preserving the crawl space is also recommended for you.

 When is crawl space insulation and good ventilation recommended?

-Crawl space insulation is a form of home insulation in which the insulation material is applied directly under or in the floor.
-You can significantly reduce the risk of moisture problems in your home.
-By choosing an airtight renovation floor with good ventilation, the moisture can no longer rise to the floor or the walls of the house.
-Wood rot as a result of poor ventilation or because of packed beams with insulating material are a thing of the past.
+Crawl space insulation is a form of home insulation in which the insulation material is installed directly under or in the floor.
+You can significantly reduce the risk of damp problems in your home.
+By choosing an airtight renovation floor with good ventilation, the moisture can no longer rise to the floor or walls of the house via the crawl space.
+Wood rot due to poor ventilation or due to packed beams with insulation material is now a thing of the past.
 This also prevents the cold from reaching your home from the ground.

 Insulating your crawl space by means of floor insulation is of great importance, because:

 Should we keep the crawl space if we want to insulate the floor?

 Renovation floor with retention of crawl space

 So do you want to keep your crawl space and a renovation floor have it placed?
 Then we always recommend our Compofloor.
-The advantage of installing an insulated composite renovation floor is that the crawl space is preserved and no more concrete is added, so that the floor can be finished with your floor finish within a few days.
+The advantage of installing an insulated composite renovation floor is that the crawl space is preserved.
+In addition, it is a great advantage that the floor can be finished with your floor finish within a few days.

 Maintain and ventilate your crawl space, the advantages of the Compofloor